cs3216/cs3216.github.io/assignments/facebook.md

 ### Google Analytics

 Web developers are often obsessed with the usage statistics of their applications.
 You should be too!
-Let us use Google Analytics to track usage of your application: it is a very popular tool that offers detailed analysis of your users.
+Let's use Google Analytics to track usage of your application - it is a very popular tool that offers detailed analysis of your users.
 It shows you which countries your users are using your application from, what browsers they are using, what their screen resolutions are, and so on.